on this page

 Video and audio or transcripts

 We use audio and video clips to talk about our payments and services.
-If you can’t view the video or listen to the audio, you can download the accessible transcript instead.
+If you can’t view the video or listen to the audio, you can download the written transcript instead.
 All video, audio and other multimedia on the website have one.
 You can download it near the player.

 We have a dark mode version of the website.
 It changes the colour theme from light to dark and can be easier to read in low light conditions.